soderlind/acf-field-date-time-picker/README.md

 This add-on will work with:

-* version 4 and up
+* Advanced Custom Fields version 4 and up
-* version 3 and bellow
+* Advanced Custom Fields version 3 and bellow

 ### Installation